Central Asian and European Surveillance of Antimicrobial Resistance

 AMR surveillance network

-The aim of the CAESAR project is to strengthen national surveillance of AMR in the non-EU European Union (European Union ) countries of Europe by providing technical support in the field of laboratory methods, surveillance methodology and ICT.
+The aim of the CAESAR network is to strengthen national surveillance of AMR outside the (European Union) region providing technical support in the field of laboratory methods, surveillance methodology and ICT.
 The ultimate objective is to set up a network of national surveillance systems so that the trends in AMR can be compared across all European countries.
 The methods used in CAESAR have been developed in close collaboration with EARS-Net at ECDC, the European Union’s surveillance network for antimicrobial resistance, which means that it will be possible to compare data from the two surveillance networks.

 Joint initiative

-The CAESAR project is a collaboration between RIVM, ESCMID (European Society of Clinical Microbiology and Infectious Disease) and World Health Organization Europe (WHO Europe).
+The CAESAR network is a collaboration between RIVM, ESCMID (European Society of Clinical Microbiology and Infectious Disease) and World Health Organization Europe (WHO Europe).